NearlyUnique/ccTray2Slack/README.md

 ### Slack web-hook

-Create a custom slack web-hook in your company slack and find out the url to use to post.
+Create a custom slack web-hook in your company slack and find out the URL to use to post.

 ### Configuration

-Output an example config with the command (replacing the remote arg with your cttray url)
+Output an example configuration with the command (replacing the remote argument with your cctray URL and slack with the custom web-hook to your slack)

 ````
 ./ccTrayToSlack config default --remote http://localhost:8153/go/cctray.xml --slack http://slack.com > config.d/config